SumoLogic/sumologic-documentation/blog-service/2023-06-01-dashboards.md

 Here are some of the key features that this feature offers:

 - Newly created dashboards run with the `Viewer's` role search filter with whom the dashboard is shared.
-- Template variable substitutions will be quoted if it contains any non-alphanumeric characters, to prevent the viewer from performing subqueries or widening the scope of a query.
+- Template variable substitutions will be quoted if they contain any non-alphanumeric characters to prevent the viewer from performing subqueries or widening the scope of a query.

 Check out our technical documentation [here](docs/dashboards-new/set-data-access-level) to learn more about data access level.